hmrc/partnership-identification/README.md

 ### Integration Testing

-From a terminal console open an `sbt` shell and run the `IntegrationTest / test` task.
+From a terminal console open an `sbt` shell and run the `it / test` task.
 ```
 sbt

-[partnership-identification] $ IntegrationTest / test
+[partnership-identification] $ it / test
 ```

 By default, for each ISpec test a new JVM will run and all tests will run sequentially.
-To run all ISpec tests in a single JVM start sbt with the -DisADevMachine=true property and then run `IntegrationTest / test` task:
+To run all ISpec tests in a single JVM start sbt with the -DisADevMachine=true property and then run `it / test` task:

 ```
 sbt -DisADevMachine=true

-[partnership-identification] $ IntegrationTest / test
+[partnership-identification] $ it / test
 ```

 ### Testing Endpoints